 Pakistan may not be on the top of your bucket list or even appear at all, but this country definitely should be!
 With beautiful staggering scenery and some of the world’s highest mountains, it is a heavenly trekking destination.
 Rewind just a few years and it wasn’t that long ago that Pakistan was a thriving adventure tourist destination, full of eager trekkers coming to conquer the rugged Karakoram range, part of the Himalayas that lay in Northern Pakistan.

 However, this country is no stranger to instability and since its long battle with India over Kashmir, these giant peaks have been left unconquered.
-Its only since 2012 when the Foreign Office lifted the travel advice for Kashmir that they are being rediscovered.
-K2: The most famous of them all If you are looking for the ultimate trekking challenge, try conquering the ‘Savage Mountain,’ the most famous of them all, but the second highest mountain on earth doesn’t come without its challenges.
+It's only since 2012 when the Foreign Office lifted the travel advice for Kashmir that they are being rediscovered.
+K2: The most famous of them all If you are looking for the ultimate trekking challenge, try conquering the ‘Savage Mountain,’ the most famous of them all, but the second-highest mountain on earth doesn’t come without its challenges.
 One in four have reached their peril attempting to conquer K2 and this mountain should be avoided during winter.

 Needless to say, you don’t have to be an experienced trekker to climb this mountain to reach its dizzying heights.
 Although it peaks at 8,600 meters, treks don’t have to be followed all the way to the top to witness the breathtaking scenery that it brings.
-K2 is shaped like a giant diamond which rises from spectacular glaciers and is a dream for the passionate trekker.
+K2 is shaped like a giant diamond that rises from spectacular glaciers and is a dream for the passionate trekker.

 Start the trek at Concordia Base Camp, the glacial junction, then ascend through the Boltoro and Austin Godwin Glaciers which unfold to Karakorum’s famous ‘eight thousanders’ summits.
 As you travel further along the Karakorum Highway to the border of Pakistan with China, the Nanga Parbat (known as the ‘Naked Mountain’) comes into view.